-Management's Discussion and Analysis Years Ended December 31, 2018 and 2017
+Management's Discussion and Analysis Years Ended December 31, 2019 and 2018

-This section of Kansas Power Pool's (KPP) annual financial report presents our discussion and analysis of KPP's financial performance for the years ended December 31, 2018 and 2017.
-Please read it in conjunction with the financial statements, which follow this section.
+This section of Kansas Power Pool's (KPP) annual financial report presents our discussion and analysis of KPP's financial performance for the years ended December 31, 2019 and 2018.
+Please read it in conjunction with the accompanying financial statements, which follow this section.